-Airbnb contributes to housing scarcity and housing pricing increases for locals.
+Airbnb contributes to housing shortages and housing pricing increases for locals.
 In touristy cities, people buy up dozens of properties and rent them out on Airbnb.
-People make a good living this way.
-Short-term Airbnb rentals can bring in more than twice as much revenue as standard long-term rentals.
+People do this because short-term Airbnb rentals can bring in more than twice as much revenue as standard long-term rentals.

 The problem is that lower-income people are being priced out of the housing market in some areas.
 They can’t afford to buy or rent.
 They are forced to move to a different neighborhood or a different city where housing prices are lower.
 This creates an ethical issue.
 People need an affordable place to live.

 How much the price of housing increases depends on how many Airbnbs are in a particular area.
 According to this article, “a 1% increase in Airbnb listings leads to a 0.018% increase in rents and a 0.026% increase in house prices at the median owner-occupancy rate.”
 In a touristy area with lots of Airbnbs, housing prices can increase substantially.
 In areas where the majority of homes are owner-occupant, the increase is less significant.

 If you’re a homeowner or landlord, this increase in pricing is a good thing.
 Your property value may increase if more people run Airbnbs in your city.
 The amount that you can charge for rent will also increase.
 If you’re a renter on a tight budget the price increase is difficult to handle.
 You may have to move.